Cubs vs. Tigers Player Props Betting Odds

 Torkelson Stats

-- Torkelson has put up 111 hits with 28 doubles, a triple, 23 home runs and 52 walks.
+- Torkelson has collected 111 hits with 28 doubles, a triple, 23 home runs and 54 walks.
 He has driven in 69 runs with three stolen bases.

 Torkelson Recent Games